Supported by

 Judith Walls:

 In SMEs, the separation of roles mentioned above may not take place.
 SMEs sometimes lack the financial and human resources to create a separate position for sustainability.
 Depending on the sector and the relevance of sustainability, the issue must be embedded in numerous jobs, and the CEOs themselves become change agents or technical experts.
-Supply chain management and sales require a high level of general knowledge and training in climate change, circular economy or sustainability.
+Supply chain management and sales require a high level of general knowledge and training in climate change, the circular economy and sustainability.
 Ideally, all employees should be given a basic understanding of these issues, as all companies, regardless of size, need a variety of people knowledgeable about sustainability, including CEOs.

 Business Sustainability Today: